 Funding and Mentoring Health IT Innovation

-The New York Digital Health Accelerator (NYDHA) is a program run by the New York eHealth Collaborative and the Partnership Fund for New York City for early- and growth-stage digital health companies that are developing cutting edge technology products in care coordination, patient engagement, analytics and message alerts for healthcare providers.
+The New York Digital Health Accelerator is an annual program run by the Partnership Fund and the New York eHealth Collaborative (an affiliate of NYS Department of Health) for early- and growth-stage digital health companies developing cutting edge IT solutions in care coordination, patient engagement, analytics and message alerts.

 New York – A Leader in HIT Innovation

-This program will leverage the $840 million investment made in New York to adopt Electronic Health Records (EHRs), and the investment made by New York eHealth Collaborative to create the SHIN-NY, connecting these EHRs across the state.
+The Accelerator program will leverage the $840 million investment made in New York to adopt Electronic Health Records (EHRs), and the investment made by the New York eHealth Collaborative to create the SHIN-NY, which will connect these EHRs across the state.